ERS-HCL/ng-xotb/CONTRIBUTING.md

 - Steps to reproduce
   - Be specific!
   - Give sample code if you can.
-- What you expected would happen
+- What was the expected behaviour
-- What actually happens
+- What is the actual behaviour

 ## Use a Consistent Coding Style